davegutz/mySolarStateOfCharge/SOC_Particle/README.md

   [1]:  Ma et. al., "Comparative Study of Non-Electrochemical Hysteresis Models for LiFePO4/Graphite Batteries," Journal of Power Electronics, Vol. 18, No. 5, pp. 1585-1594, September 2018.

+## TODO
+TODO:  Need pulldown on Vb so loss of signal is real.